amalyacox/amalyacox.github.io/running.md

 permalink: /running/
 ---

-#### NY Marathon
+#### Marathons

+# LA
+I will be running the [LA Marathon](https://www.mccourtfoundation.org/pages/la-marathon) with PROJECT RENEGADE, a project by [RENEGADE RUNNING](https://renegade-running.com/), a running specialty store and community based in Oakland, CA. I am one of 26 members of the team comprised of teachers, activists, students, and novice and veteran runners.

+## New York Yerrr
-I am currently training for the [TCS NYC Marathon](https://www.nyrr.org/tcsnycmarathon).
-I have been raising money for [NYRR Team for Kids](https://www.runwithtfk.org/Profile/PublicPage/101870/59039), and using a 16-week training plan from Runner's World.
+I ran my first marathon at the [TCS NYC Marathon](https://results.nyrr.org/event/M2023/result/6348) on November 5th, 2023.
+I gained entry by raising money for [NYRR Team for Kids](https://www.runwithtfk.org/Profile/PublicPage/101870/59039), and trained using a 16-week training plan from Runner's World.
+I ran 3:24:17, a BQ!

 #### Half Marathons
 I have ran a few (3) half marathons, most recently the [Island Half Marathon](https://my.raceresult.com/263227/) in Alameda, CA where I finished 12th overall and 1st woman with a time of 1:31:17.
 My first ever race win!
 They took [one awful photo](https://rsu-photos-v2-v2prod.s3.amazonaws.com/customOriginal_v3/race_126381_207451_303a2e74-6985-45cb-a1a1-d621a4b92c55.jpg) of me.